-Current light water reactors are typically designed to achieve burnup about 50 GWd/tU.
+Current light water reactors are typically designed to achieve burnup of about 50 GWd/tU.
 With newer fuel technology, and particularly the use of advanced burnable absorbers, these same reactors are now capable of achieving up to 60 GWd/tU.
-Some studies shows that in the near future, even with the present enrichment limit (5 wt %), fuel burnup could be extended near to 70 MWd/kg.
+Some studies show that soon, even with the present enrichment limit (5 wt %), fuel burnup could be extended near to 70 MWd/kg.
 Further increase in fuel burnup is impossible without the relaxation of the present enrichment limit (5%).

 As can be seen, there has been a clear trend over the last decades toward increasing fuel burnup in light water reactors.
 In nuclear power plants, high fuel burnup is desirable for:

-- High burnup results in a lower mass of spent fuel discharged per unit of electricity generated.
-This can reduce spent fuel handling and transportation.
+- High burnup results in a lower mass of spent fuel discharged per unit of electricity generated, reducing spent fuel handling and transportation.

-- A benefit (crutial aspect for some operators) is that loading of the “high” burnup assemblies in the periphery reduces the neutron flux on the pressure vessel.
+- A benefit (crucial aspect for some operators) is that loading the “high” burnup assemblies in the periphery reduces the neutron flux on the pressure vessel.

 - Reducing the potential for diversion of fissile material from spent fuel for non-peaceful.

-On the other hand, there are signals, that increasing burnup above 50 or 60 GWd/tU leads to significant engineering challenges and even it does not necessarily have to lead to economical benefits.
+On the other hand, there are signals that increasing burnup above 50 or 60 GWd/tU leads to significant engineering challenges, and even it does not necessarily have to lead to economic benefits.